 Body at Work: Anatomy, Physiology, and Disease

-In this course you will study the major organ systems of the body, investigate normal and pathologic anatomy and physiology, and examine common diseases and injuries that affect the body’s organ systems.
+In this course you will study the major organ systems of the body, investigate normal and pathologic anatomy and physiology, and examine common diseases and injuries and their effect on the body’s organ systems.

 Students in this course will:

-* Create clinical diagnoses of virtual patients using knowledge acquired in the course as well as personal research
+• Derive clinical diagnoses of virtual patients using knowledge acquired in the course and their own research

 Learn more about your instructor for this course.